 "Molly.
 What can I do for you?"

 Over his shoulder he felt, rather than saw, the desk sergeant glaring at him.
 She clearly thought he had better things to be doing than talking personal business to a woman in a pink knitted jumper and plaid trousers, and to be fair, it was true.
 Though technically back at work, he'd been bumped so far down the first-response list that he'd spent a solid week doing nothing but processing paperwork, both his own and other people's.
 Paperwork was not Greg Lestrade's idea of a satisfying work day.
 He almost wished that Molly had some sort of horrific crime to report, just to liven things up.

-"Oh, good."
-She smiled weakly, then paused.
-"He... was a little upset the last time I saw him.
-I - I was wondering if you could tell me where he is, what he's up to?"
+"Oh, um, good."
+Molly ignored the chair he'd pointed to.
+"He... was upset the last time I saw him.
+Listen, I was wondering, if it's okay, if you could tell me where he is, what he's up to?"

 Definitely saw that one coming.
 "I really can't," he said, folding his arms.
-"If John doesn't want anyone and everyone to know where he is, it's not my place to go giving out his address.
+"If John doesn't want anyone and everyone to know where he is, it's really not my place to go giving out his address.
 I can tell him where you are, if you want."

 "Has he said he doesn't want to see me?"

-"No," he said, without bothering to clarify that over the last few weeks he'd not known John to refer to Molly in any way, shape or form.
+"No." Lestrade decided not to clarify that over the last few weeks, he'd not known John to refer to Molly in any way, shape or form.
 "But he's still licking his wounds, Molly.
-Not sure he's really operating on that level right now.
+Not operating on that level right now.
 Now what I'll do is, I'll give him your contact details, and -"